Ohio Court Records

 OhioCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Ohio, when separation, dissolution, or divorce occurs between a married couple, the issues related to child custody and child support are presided over bythe court.
-Child custody granted by the law and the court gives the parental responsibilities and rights to a parent or spouse after the dissolution of marriage, divorce, or separation.
-The various factors to be considered by the courts when deciding the appropriate legal custodian of a child involved in a domestic relations case is governed by the Ohio Revised Code, and the court will be concerned about getting the best for the child.
-Child support is decided by the Department of Job and Family Services using a child support Ohio Child Support Calculator, which considers the gross income of the parents, absence or presence of daycare fees, and the cost of health insurance for the minor amongst other factors.
-Shared parenting is also a phenomenon that has recently been allowed in Ohio, which allows both parents to have a say in decisions about the children, although only a parent retains residential rights for the children for school purposes.
-Enforcement of child support payments is carried out by each county's Child Support Enforcement Agency (CSEA).
+In Ohio, when a separation, dissolution, or divorce occurs between a married couple, the court presides over child custody and child support issues.
+The law grants child custody, and the court gives parental responsibilities and rights to a parent or spouse after the dissolution of marriage, divorce, or separation.
+The various factors to be considered by the courts when deciding the appropriate legal custodian of a child involved in a domestic relations case are governed by the Ohio Revised Code, and the court is typically concerned about what is best for the child.
+Child support is decided by the Department of Job and Family Services using the Ohio Child Support Calculator, which considers the parents' gross income, the absence or presence of daycare fees, and the cost of health insurance for the minor, among other factors.
+Shared parenting is also a phenomenon that has recently been allowed in Ohio, which allows both parents to have a say in decisions about the children.
+However, only one parent retains residential rights for the children for school purposes.
+Child support payments are enforced by each county's Child Support Enforcement Agency (CSEA).

 - The name of the person involved in the record, unless said person is a juvenile